 July 22, 2015

 Professor Paul Tacon and Dr Maxime Aubert travelled to China in June to record little-known rock art.

 Professor Paul Taçon

 Director, Place, Evolution, and Rock Art Heritage Unit (PERAHU)

-Associate Professor Maxime Aubert
+Professor Maxime Aubert

 Quaternary geochronology, U-series dating, rock art.